 You can repeat each level.
-But, since you have like a gazillion of missions, they will not be any need until late game maybe, or while working towards the platinum.
-It also depends how good are you with collecting your grave and experience when you die; remember, when you die and if you die again – experience and soul cores are lost forever.
+But, since you have like a gazillion missions, there will not be any need until late game maybe, or while working towards the platinum.
+It also depends how good you are with collecting your grave and experience when you die; remember, when you die and if you die again – experience and soul cores are lost forever.
 And you die every minute.
 In general, every next missions is 4-6 levels harder.
 By completing a mission you can gain around 2-3.
 You do the math.

-That is sometimes the fact that divides the people.
+That is sometimes the fact that divides people.
 The game can be a massive grind.
 Combine that with some really tough missions, equipment loot system (which falls every few seconds) and the fact that you will have to play sub missions to get stronger.
 It can all be overwhelming.

 What surprises me how the game feels and reminds me of the first one.
 Weapons, armor sets, sub missions – we’ve all seen that.
 You will also find some boss connection when it comes to presentation and strategy.
 I have like 250 hours in the first game and every moment something buzzed in my head.
 As a fanboy, I don’t worry about it as much, but I want to let everyone know what to expect.
-The worst thing is that they shuffle small number of enemies through the whole game.
+The worst thing is that they shuffle small number of enemies throughout the whole game.
 They really need better design both here and for levels.
 I hate the repetition.

 The effects are top notch.
 Do not go through the blue fire.

-Most of your time will fall down on collecting equipment sets, customization, running around and carefully planning how to beat some parts.
+Most of your time will fall on collecting equipment sets, customization, running around and carefully planning how to beat some parts.
 One wrong move and you are dead.
-Some parts are hard as hell and they will test your patience real time.
+Some parts are hard as hell and they will test your patience in real time.
 Do not expose your back and always try to block incoming attacks.
 This action RPG will find you and hunt you down, beware.
-Those long range enemies will be your nerve breaking point, so really, try to be chill, otherwise you will end up with broken joystick.
+Those long range enemies will be your nerve breaking point, so really, try to be chill, otherwise you will end up with broken controller.
 When you survive all of that, prepare for something even worse at times – boss battles.

 10 points for Nioh 2!
 I love and I love the boss battles.
 They are epic, hard and really worth beating the whole level to see them.
 To survive means you will have to use everything you own.
 You will need to learn the strategy, find out the weaknes and try to be alive while doing so.
 I love the fact that you can destroy glowing parts to destroy stamina.
 Every boss is different, interesting and hard.
 Shibata was killing me for few hours, although I was weak at that point, but I never let go until he was dead.
 Animations are great.
 Countering moves is great.
 Everything about them is great.
 Mostly I switched to low stance later on, some are just too fast to survive using high stance.
 Just jump behind their back, kick 2 times and run like the wind.